 In addition to interest on the bonds, a U.S. Bondholder will be required to include any tax withheld from the interest payment as ordinary interest income, even if the U.S. Bondholder has not in fact received it, and any additional amounts paid in respect of such tax withheld.
 Interest paid or accrued on a bond generally will be treated as "foreign source income" for U.S. federal income tax purposes and will be classified as "passive category income" (or, in certain cases, as "general category income") for purposes of computing the "foreign tax credit" allowable under the U.S. federal income tax laws.
+The rules regarding the availability of foreign tax credits are complex and a U.S. Bondholder's ability to credit foreign taxes may be subject to various limitations.

 Original Issue Discount.
 For U.S. federal income tax purposes, a bond will be treated as issued with original issue discount ("OID") if the excess of the "stated redemption price at maturity" of the bond over its "issue price" equals or exceeds the "de minimis" amount (generally, 0.25 of one percent of such bond's stated redemption price at maturity multiplied by the number of complete years from the issue date to the maturity date).
-The stated redemption price at maturity equals the sum of all payments due under the bonds. other than any payments of "qualified stated interest."
+The stated redemption price at maturity equals the sum of all payments due under the bonds, other than any payments of "qualified stated interest."
 A "qualified stated interest" payment generally is a payment of stated interest that is unconditionally payable in cash or property, or that will be constructively received, at least annually during the entire term of the bond.
 The issue price will generally equal the initial public offering price at which a substantial number of bonds are issued in a given offering.